LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/user-input.rst

 Modifying ``keyup``
 ^^^^^^^^^^^^^^^^^^^^

-The ``keyup`` event waits for ANY key to be released, but Angular also allows us to modify the keyword to wait for a SPECIFIC key.
+The ``keyup`` event waits for ANY key to be released, but Angular allows us to modify the keyword to wait for a SPECIFIC key.
 If, for example, we want to record data when the '0' key is released, then we would replace ``(keyup)='true'`` with ``(keyup.0)='true'``.

 The general syntax for this modification is ``keyup.key``, and ``key`` refers